 For such situations, you need to follow the steps we mentioned in the previous section.

-In short, if you did not change the default installation directory, then you should find uTorrent in user/AppData/roaming.
+In short, if you did not change the default installation directory, then you should find uTorrent installed in user/AppData/roaming.

 Where Is uTorrent Installed on Windows 7?